Contractual provisions relating to time: Extension of time

 Standard form contracts such as the Joint Contracts Tribunal (JCT) contract and the New Engineering Contract (NEC) family include various mechanisms for extending contracts to account for delay but still retain the need for the works to be completed by an agreed date.

+Case law recognises that there may be a "contiguous extension of time", which commences from the previous date for completion, but also at times a "non-contiguous extension of time", which has a different starting point, after the intended completion date and usually when an event occurs which triggers the argument for an extension being put in place.